Application of Quantum Annealing to Computation of Molecular Properties

-The molecular PDMs in this study were first computed using classical computers to provide benchmarks for the values obtained via the QAE algorithm.
+The molecular PDMs in this study were first calculated using classical computers to provide benchmarks for the values obtained via the QAE algorithm.
 Specifically, DF and relativistic coupled-cluster singles and doubles (RCCSD) calculations were performed using the DIRAC22 software package~\cite{DIRAC22}.
 The DF computations were carried out at the self--consistent field (SCF) level, with a perturbative electric field ($\epsilon = \pm 10^{-3}$) applied along the $z$-axis to evaluate the field-dependent energies.
-To enhance computational efficiency, molecular symmetry was exploited through use of C$_{2v}$ double group symmetry in the molecular setup.
+To enhance computational efficiency, molecular symmetry was exploited through use of C$_{2v}$ double group symmetry~\cite{Dyall2007}.

-In addition to DF, RCCSD calculations were performed using the same code, employing the one- and two-electron integrals generated internally by DIRAC22.
 To enable a direct comparison with the QAE algorithm, the FCI Hamiltonian was constructed classically by applying the Slater–Condon rules~\cite{slatercondonrules} and subsequently diagonalized exactly to obtain the FCI/ED energy.
 This Hamiltonian was then mapped to the D-Wave quantum annealer, where the lowest eigenvalue corresponding to the ground-state energy was extracted.
 The ground-state energies corresponding to both positive and negative perturbation strengths ($\epsilon = \pm 10^{-3}$) were computed to evaluate the field-dependent energy shifts.
-QA was employed to determine the electronic energies within selected active spaces—specifically, $(8o, 3e)$ and $(14o, 7e)$ configurations.
+QA was employed to determine the electronic energies in active spaces $(No,Me)$ = $(8o, 3e)$ and $(14o, 7e)$ where, $M$ denotes the number of occupied orbitals out of $N$ total orbitals.
 These electronic energies were then combined with the corresponding core energy and nuclear repulsion energy terms to obtain the total molecular energy.
-Using this total energy, the electronic component of the dipole moment was evaluated through the finite-field approach explicitly linked Eq.(\ref{eq: ffm}).
+Using this total energy, the electronic component of the dipole moment was evaluated through the finite-field approach as shown by Eq.(\ref{eq: ffm}).